 ORNAPAPER BATU PAHAT Environmental Objective(s) Environmental Target(s) 1.
-To control water consumption To control the average consumption of water not exceeding 1.06m /MT.
+To control water consumption To control the average consumption of water not exceeding 1.06m3/MT.
 2. To control energy consumption To ensure the average consumption of electricity not exceeding 75.20kwh/MT.
-3. To control disposal of scheduled waste To control the scheduled waste collection by 0.44% compare with previous year.
-4. To control boiler emissions by 20% per day To ensure smoke emissions shall not exceeding 20% per day.
+3. To control the disposal of scheduled waste To control the scheduled waste collection by 0.44% compared with the previous year.
+4. To control boiler emissions by 20% per day To ensure smoke emissions shall not exceed 20% per day.
 If exceeded, less than 15 minutes per day.

-> Energy and Water Consumption (For Ornapaper Batu Pahat):
+Water and Energy Consumption (For Ornapaper Batu Pahat):

-FYE 2021 FYE 2020 FYE 2019 TARGET Average Water Consumed/MT (m3/MT) 0.92 0.90 1.43 1.06 Average Energy Consumed/MT (kwh/MT) 74.80 75.20 86.29 75.20
+FYE 2022 FYE 2021 FYE 2020 FYE 2019 TARGET Average Water Consumed/MT (m3/MT) 1.04 0.92 0.90 1.43 1.06 Average Energy Consumed/MT (kwh/MT) 86.80 74.80 75.20 86.29 75.20

-> Disposal of Scheduled Waste (For Ornapaper Batu Pahat):
+Disposal of Scheduled Waste (For Ornapaper Batu Pahat):

-Boiler - Smoke Emission (For Ornapaper Batu Pahat):
+> Boiler - Smoke Emission (For Ornapaper Batu Pahat):

-FYE 2021 FYE 2020 FYE 2019 TARGET Smoke Emission Not Exceeded 15 Minutes/Day Failed Passed Passed < 15 minutes
+FYE 2022 FYE 2021 FYE 2020 FYE 2019 TARGET Smoke Emission Not Exceeded 15 Minutes/Day Failed Failed Passed Passed < 15 minutes

-The results obtained in year 2019 and 2020 were based on the smoke emission control limit at 40% per day, and less than 15 minutes per day if it exceeds the limit of 40% per day.
-The smoke emission control limit was then changed to 20% per day with effective from March 2021 per DOE's enforcement after the site inspection.
-However, the target was unable to be achieved in year 2021 after such changes of boiler smoke emission control, mainly due to the inconsistent performance during the change of materials (types of woods) used for biomass process.
-Management has performed thorough investigation, identified the possible root causes and in the midst of implementing the corrective actions designed and closely monitoring the smoke emission readings during the change of materials used for the biomass process.
+The results obtained in years 2019 and 2020 were based on the smoke emission control limit of 40% per day, and less than 15 minutes per day if it exceeds the limit of 40% per day.
+The smoke emission control limit was then changed to 20% per day effective from March 2021 per DOE's enforcement after the site inspection.
+However, the target was unable to be achieved in year 2021 after such changes in boiler smoke emission control, mainly due to the inconsistent performance during the change of materials (types of wood) used for the biomass process.
+Management has performed a thorough investigation, identified the possible root causes with corrective actions designed and implemented with close monitoring of the smoke emission readings during the change of materials used for the biomass process.